ska-telescope/ska-low-mccs-spshw/docs/src/reference/station_synchronisation.rst

 Our SpsStation ON and initialisation procedure is therefore gated on having good, stable input timing.
 We verify this by observing the HealthState of the WREN.

-Our SpsStation device will have an optional DeviceProperty, "WREN_TRL" (name TBC).
+Our SpsStation device will have an optional DeviceProperty, ``WRENTRL``.
 If this is supplied, the device will wait for this signal before attempting synchronisation.
 The wait time will be configurable, but as a ballpark figure, it can take 5 minutes to indicate it is OK if WR EN is powered up after WR GM.
 If powered up before, it can take longer.

+We define a property, ``WRENHealthCheckFailOnTimeout``, that can be configured; by default this is set to False.

-We define a property, "wait_time" (name TBC), that can be configured; if the HealthState is not OK within that period, we do not attempt initialisation and the command fails.
+We define a property, ``WRENHealthCheckTimeout``, that can be configured; if the HealthState is not OK within that period, and ``WRENHealthCheckFailOnTimeout`` is True, we do not attempt initialisation and the command fails.
+If ``WRENHealthCheckFailOnTimeout`` is False then after waiting we continue to initialise anyway.

 Concretely, in this prototype, a single wait step is inserted at the very start of each command, before anything is turned on or re-initialised: